 Reach Fred here: email@example.com

 Stacey Wang, Vice Chair and Finance Committee Chair, is now with Transcend Education, and prior to that she served as Advisor to the Superintendent and Director of Personalized Learning for Oakland Unified School District where she collaborated with system leaders, school leaders, teachers, parents, students, and the broader community to transform schools from traditional models to personalized learning schools impacting over 7,000 students.
 Before that, Stacey worked at Monitor Deloitte in the strategy practice where she helped Fortune 100 companies and education nonprofits design strategies for large scale organizational change.
 As part of her work in innovation, she ran a team at the Center for the Edge developing pragmatic frameworks for systemic innovation (more about the work can be found at DU Press).
-Stacey's interest in education sparked over a decade ago when she helped a San Francisco school in the Tenderloin develop a ten-year growth strategy.
+Stacey's interest in education sparked when she helped a San Francisco school in the Tenderloin develop a ten-year growth strategy.
 From there, Stacey joined the Board of Trustees for Leadership High School, a high-achieving public school and became an Education Pioneer fellow developing quality community pilot schools for Oakland Unified.
-Stacey pursued an MBA at Columbia Business School with a focus on social entrepreneurship and nonprofit management and has an undergraduate degree from UC Berkeley, Haas School of Business.
-Most recently, Stacey completed the Broad Residency and received her Masters in Education Leadership.
-Stacey has consulted numerous education organizations such as Education Pioneers, SF Ed Fund, and the NYC DOE.
-She was also a runner up at SF Start Up Weekend 2013: Next Gen Schools.
+Stacey pursued an MBA at Columbia Business School with a focus on social entrepreneurship and nonprofit management, received her Masters in Education Leadership, and has an undergraduate degree from UC Berkeley, Haas School of Business.
+Stacey has also partnered numerous education organizations such as Education Pioneers, SF Ed Fund, and the NYC DOE.

 Reach Stacey here: firstname.lastname@example.org